 2011 DHI passes registration and becomes a Registered Community Housing Provider through the NSW Housing Registrar.

 2015 DHI passes the National Regulatory System for Community Housing.
-Staff and management committee develop a strategic plan for 2015-20.
+Staff and management committee develop a new strategic plan.
 The SOS campaign helps to secure funding for Detour House and YPR until 2020.